Luca06Luwa/CH-Launcher-Redux/README.md

-# CH-Launcher-Redux
+# Clone Hero Control Panel
-This is a complete open source version of a basic Clone Hero Updater (that I called a launcher).
+This is a complete open source version of a basic Clone Hero Control Panel.

 It's currently in very early stages and is closed source but I will make the cobebase open source once I feel like it's in a state where I feel it's ready.